Introduction

 Merci

-• a corkscrew-shaped platinum wire is deployed to grab and ensnare the clot
+• the corkscrew-shaped platinum wire within the catheter is deployed to capture and ensnare the clot

-• after capturing the clot, the physician inflates the balloon guide catheter to temporarily stop the forward flow of blood while the clot is pulled back into the catheter and then out of the body
+• once the clot is captured, the physician inflates a balloon within the guide catheter to temporarily stop the flow of blood; then, the clot is pulled back into the catheter and extracted from the body

 • efficacy in achieving recanalization was demonstrated in the MERCI and MultiMERCI trials